"Wear a mask" tops list of 10 quotes that embody 2020

 "When he says open, he means open and full, kids being able to attend each and every day at their school," she said.
 "The science should not stand in the way of this."
 At the time, many health officials were urging people to say home and practice social distancing — as science determined these were two effective ways at slowing the spread of the virus.
 Many teachers were also worrying about the feasibility of returning to in-person learning, with fears that the new school year would cause a spike in cases.

-9. "You're a lying dog-faced pony soldier." — Biden, in a remark to student at campaign event, Hampton, N.H., Feb.
-9.
+9. "You're a lying dog-faced pony soldier." — Mr. Biden, in a remark to student at campaign event, Hampton, New Hampshire, February 9.

 During a February campaign event, the former vice president was asked by a college student about his poor performance during the Iowa caucus.
 He asked the student if she had ever been to a caucus, to which she replied, "yes."